 St Mary’s has a strong tradition of performing arts and drama, with a superb whole-school production every two years.

 Music is very important to life at St Mary’s.
-Girls in Years 7 to 9 have specialist class lessons and Music is a popular choice for GCSE, with an excellent success rate.
+Girls in Years 7-9 have specialist lessons and Music is a popular choice for GCSE, with an excellent success rate.
 A third of senior pupils learn an instrument.
-Our established team of experienced instrumental teachers offer lessons on the flute, oboe, clarinet, all saxophones and brass, violin, viola, cello, guitar (acoustic and electric) drums, piano and voice.
+Our established team of experienced instrumental teachers offer lessons on the flute, oboe, clarinet, saxophones and brass, violin, viola, cello, guitar (acoustic and electric) drums, piano and voice.
 Lessons on other instruments can be arranged if there is a demand.
 The teachers prepare and enter those students who wish to apply for Associated Board, Trinity/Guildhall and Rock School examinations.
-Girls have taken music exams from a variety of boards, achieving passes across the entire range, from Grade 1 to Grade 8 with Distinction.
-Music lessons are taught individually and are competitively priced.
-For more information, please contact the school office.

-Students in Years 7 and 9 study the basic skills in Drama that will equip them for further study at GCSE, or give them the confidence they need to go out into the world and deal with the people and situations they will meet.
+Students in Years 7, 8 and 9 study the basic skills in Drama that will equip them for further study at GCSE, or give them the confidence they need to go out into the world and deal with the people and situations they will meet.
 Art at St Mary’s is of a very high standard.
 Our lively studio is the perfect creative environment for St Mary’s artists to refine their ideas and use a range of media to create artworks that are intelligent and considered.
-Students in Years 7, 8 and 9 follow a foundation course in art, with a one hour lesson each week.
-GCSE students are also welcome to make use of the art studio during most lunchtimes.
-GCSE Art is a popular option and St Mary’s artists achieve consistently high grades.

 All students in Years 8 and 9 study Food Nutrition.
 Students learn a wide range of practical and organisational skills, enabling them to produce high quality food products, which meet national targets and encourage good health.
-In Year 8 one-hour lessons are focused on developing skills and good practice in the kitchen.
-In Year 9 two-hour lessons allow students to carry out research to help them with development and production of new dishes and to show creativity in their own designs.
 Hospitality and Catering is offered in Years 10 and 11.